-It goes without saying that animation is a cinematographic medium and not a genre exclusively for children.
-Case in point: four of five nominees for the Best Animated Short Oscar are thematically adult.
-I would even say that the one candidate clearly geared toward kids is the weakest of the bunch.
-Not that it will cost him the award, but I am getting ahead of myself.
+Animation is a cinematographic medium and not a genre exclusively for children.
+Case in point: four of five nominees for the Best Animated Short Oscar are adult-oriented.
+I go as far as saying the one candidate concerned with serving kids is the weakest of the bunch.
+Not that it will make it lose the award, but I am getting ahead of myself.

-Check out our take on the Best Animated Shorts nominated for the 2023 Oscar, and catch one or two in full length without leaving this page.
+Check out our take on the Best Animated Shorts nominated for the 2023 Oscar, and catch one or two without leaving this page.

-With Aardman Studios concentrating on kiddie fare, this Australian production scratches any itch for clay stop-motion animation with adult concerns.
-Director Lachlan Pendragon - great name! - voices Neil, a telemarketing drone on the verge of getting dismissed from his dire job for not making a single sale.
+With Aardman Studios concentrating on kiddie fare, this Australian production scratches your itch for stop-motion animation for grownups.
+Director Lachlan Pendragon - great name! - voices Neil, a telemarketer on the verge of getting dismissed from his dire job for not making a single sale.
 More pressing concerns arise when he notices strange phenomena pointing to the artificiality of the reality he inhabits.
-Lachlan shows us the worlds outside the scaled-down diorama set and the green screen flashing on and off outside the window, alternating with a photograph of buildings.
+Lachlan shows us the world outside the scaled-down diorama set and the green screen flashing on and off outside the window, alternating with a photograph of buildings.
 We see the many faces of Neil in a box, ready to be used to animate his bewildered expressions.
 Poor Neil confirms his suspicions with a talking ostrich who tells him what we know.
 The world - his world - is fake.

 This sly comedy works as both a short and a documentary of its own making by exposing the innards of artifice.
 It is quite a nifty trick, but it puts it at a disadvantage in a category that tends to reward less complex narrative exercises.

-Directors Amanda Forbes and Andy Tiby get their third Oscar nomination for this lovely work that finds poignancy in one of those stranger than fiction historical anecdotes.
+Directors Amanda Forbes and Andy Tiby get their third Oscar nomination for this lovely work that finds poignancy in a stranger-than-fiction historical anecdote.
 In 1917, at Halifax Harbor in Nova Scotia, Canada, the Norwegian SS Imo and the French SS Mont-Blanc collided catastrophically.
-One of the vessels carried highly volatile benzol, provoking an explosion that decimated buildings around a half a mile radius and started a destructive tsunami.
+One of the vessels carried highly volatile benzol, provoking an explosion that decimated buildings around a half-mile radius and started a destructive tsunami.
 Sixteen hundred people died, and 9000 were injured.
 Among the survivors: a sailor found two kilometers away from the site, stark naked but unharmed.

-Forbes and Tiby recreate his close encounter with death animating mixed media.
-The main characters are drawn in flat lines contrasting with tactile 3-D backgrounds; real smoke, ashes, and debris.
-Snippets of filmed images of nature enter the composition as life flashes before the eyes of the man as he flies, friction taking his clothes off and leaving him naked as a baby.
+Forbes and Tiby recreate his close encounter with death, animating mixed media.
+The main characters are drawn in flat lines contrasting with tactile 3-D backgrounds: real smoke, ashes, and debris.
+Snippets of filmed images of nature enter the composition as life flashes before the eyes of the flying man, friction taking his clothes off and leaving him naked as a baby.
 It is a sort of catastrophic rebirth.
-The filmmaking duo won the Palme d’Or the Best Short Film at the 1999 Cannes Film Festival for When The Day Breaks.
-See The Flying Sailor now, at The New Yorker YouTube channel.
+The filmmaking duo are not strangers to film festivals.
+They won the Palme d’Or for Best Short Film at 1999 Cannes for When The Day Breaks.
+See The Flying Sailor now on The New Yorker's YouTube channel.

 Charlie Mackesy's much-beloved book began as a series of posts on social media.
 By 2019, it was a New York Times Best Seller, a crossover hit with children and adults.
 A boy lost in a snowy forest strikes an unlikely friendship with a mole, a fox, and a horse, who gang up to help him find a home.
 The characters speak in inspirational aphorisms fit for those who find The Little Prince way too harsh.
 The film adaptation, directed by Mackesy and Peter Boynton, is lovely to look at, if too syrupy for my taste.
 Alas, it has a leg up due to star power.
 Actor Woody Harrelson is one of the producers, and the cast includes well-known stars Gabriel Byrne, Idris Elba, and Tom Hollander.
-The Academy can not resist patting their own on the back for stretching their creative muscles.
+The Academy will not be able to resist this.
 Also, the powerful Disney PR machine should be working overtime to secure an Oscar.
 The movie is currently streaming on AppleTV+ and Disney+.